 - Some time later after the introduction: what are the issues with the work environment?
 Do we need a code of conduct?

-The game consists of 120 cards.
+The original game consists of 120 cards.
+Since autumn 2018 there is an extension of another 134 cards available (total 254).
 During a one hour playing session, about 12 of them will be addressed.
 This gives you the opportunity to make a selection of cards that are specifically interesting for your organisation.
 In this way important issues within your organisation can be taken up and themes that are irrelevant can be left out.
 The cards are divided into four types of spaces: Work spaces, Meeting spaces, Facilities and Other locations; and three themes: Expertise & Knowledge , Values & Norms and Attitude & Behaviour.
 We recommend to keep a similar distribution between themes and types of spaces when selecting the cards.
 The Center for People and Buildings can provide you with a document to help you selecting the most relevant questions.
 Next to selecting the cards you can also adapt the game to your organisation by creating a board that resembles (the shape) of your work environment.

-Find more information about the game and experiences with the game in the following articles:
+Find more information about the game and experiences with the game in the following:

 - De Bruyne, E., & De Jong, A. (2008).
 The Workplace Game: exploring end users’ new behaviour.
 Paper presented at the AKFEI08, Las Vegas.